jara001/f1tenth-rules/rules_v3.md

 - The surface friction may slightly differ across the track.
 - When the track is delimited by a set of pipes (on top of each other) there might be gaps between them.
+- When multiple tracks are present, their parameters may differ.

 ### Track behaviour